 SCHARP will provide facility-specific PTID linkage logs pre-populated with lists of study-assigned maternal Patient IDs (PTIDs).
 Members of the research team will go to the participating facility and review birth registries, delivery and/or postpartum admission log entries since the last data abstraction.
 Each patient identified will be assigned a study PTID.
 The PTID linkage log instructions on the cover page of the log should be followed when completing the log.

-Staff delegated to PTID Assignment per the MTN-042B DoD are responsible for following all outlined instructions for PTID assignment, maintenance, and proper storage of the log.
+Staff delegated to PTID Assignment per the MTN-042B DoD Log are responsible for following all outlined instructions for PTID assignment, maintenance, and proper storage of the log.

 [Sites to modify as needed:] The linkage log linking PTIDs to patient medical record numbers will be maintained in paper and stored securely during non-working hours in locking cabinets in areas with access limited to authorized study staff.
 During working hours and transport to/from the health facilities, study staff should keep PTID logs securely in their possession such that unauthorized individuals do not have access to the logs, and to avoid loss.